HanDuyNguyen/Data-Science-Projects/XTX Forecasting Challenge/README.md

 The evaluation metric for this competition is the r2 score.
 For more information about the r2 score check: https://en.wikipedia.org/wiki/Coefficient_of_determination.

-For more on the evaluation of this project check: https://github.com/correlation-one/XTXStarterKit/tree/dev/src.

 ## 4. Features

 The data features can be grouped into four groups: askRate, askSize, bitRate, bitSize.
 Each group has 14 features, for example askRate1,...,askRate14.